redhat-performance/jetlag/docs/bastion-deploy-bm-byol.md

 Complete!
 ```

-3. Setup ssh keys on the bastion and copy to itself to permit local ansible interactions
+4. Setup ssh keys for the bastion root account and copy to itself to permit
+local ansible interactions:

 ```console
 [root@xxx-r660 ~]# ssh-keygen